HSC help for parents and carers

 - Don't panic when they announce on the evening before the examination that they know nothing.

-- Reassure them, even if you think they could be right – 'Just do the best you can' or 'We know you're giving it your best shot' is a good standby.
+- Reassure them with comments like 'Just do the best you can' or 'We know you're giving it your best shot.'

 - Avoid nagging, which doesn't mean you can't give a nudge or gentle reminder from time to time.